molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_1.md

 These introductory practicals are designed to teach you the basics of R.
 At the end, we expect you to be able to follow along with the other practicals of this course.
-Save your R-script or paste your answers in a document turn it in on the blackboard.
+Please make sure that you turn your answers in to the blackboard at the end.

 -----

-## Part 1: Finding your way around RStudio
+## Part 1: RStudio and R Markdown

 Open RStudio